pruthvireddypuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/postgresql/ec2_deployment.md

 ```
 **NOTE:** Replace `db_name` with your database name, `db_user` with your user, and `db_password` with your password or you can add all these variables in the `vars.yml` file.

-In our case, the inventory file is generating automatically after the terraform apply command.
+In our case, the hosts file is generating automatically after the terraform apply command.
 We have to use [dump.sql](https://github.com/puppetlabs/pdk-docker/files/10728905/dump.txt) file to create a table and insert values into the database.
 Create the dummy SQL file on your **Managed Node** as below.

 ```console